Clint-WooliesX/TourismProject/README.md

 - Hosted server processes the input and emails the submission.
 - HTML/CSS animation tells the user the submission is being handled if the server is slow to respond.
 - Once successfully submitted the user is shown a success page and an option to "Go back".
-- A Javascript event listener detects a "back" page traversal and triggers a refresh of the page to clear the form. (this was a work around required as custom success redirects are not allowed on the free plan).
+- A Javascript event listener detects a "back" page traversal and triggers a refresh of the page to clear the form (this was a work around required as custom success redirects are not allowed on the free plan).

 # What I learnt creating on this project.
 It was fun putting what I have learnt in to practice to create this website.

-One of the most valuable lessons I learned was use of git, github and version control.
+One of the most valuable lessons I learnt was use of git, github and version control.

 Early on I made several commits without branching first and later realized I had broken my responsive layout and had no idea at what point it had happened.